Company: TeMeCo

 Method A (strain-controlled test procedure)

-The strain rate is estimated via the parallel sample length:
+The strain rate is estimated using the parallel specimen length:

-From the start to the end of ReH, Rp and Rt applies:
+The following applies from the start to the fulfilment of ReH, Rp and Rt:

 Strain control with dε/dt = 0.000 07 s-1 ±20%